8-chems/RMI.Chat/README.md

-this is a client server RMI chat room, it allows communicating between many clients by dint of a central server. this latter manges coming connections, stores temporarily list of identified, indexed messages.Exchanging messages is made by checking periodically for stored messages in the server.
-Acceding to the room requires an identification step: actually there is just an Access file of one table that stores users nicknames and their related passwords.
+This application is a client-server RMI chat room.
+1) The app allows to communicate between many clients by meant of the central server.
+2) The server handels the next tasks: a) managing the coming connections, b) storing temporarily list of identified, indexed messages.
+3) The messages exchanged between different clients are checked periodically from the stored messages list saved in the server.
+4) Acceding to the room requires an identification step: Actually, there is just an Access file of one table with users credential information ( users' nicknames and their related passwords).